curiosityr0ver/server-url-shortener/README.md

 ---

 **Need Help?**
-- Check the [AUTHENTICATION.md](AUTHENTICATION.md) for auth-related questions
 - Open an issue or contact the development team
-- Review the comprehensive documentation in the `docs/` directory
+- Review the comprehensive documentation